electric-sql/pglite/docs/docs/filesystems.md

 To use the OPFS AHP FS you can use one of these methods:

-- Set the `dataDir` to a directory with the origins OPFS
+- Set the `dataDir` to a directory within the origins OPFS
   ```ts
   const pg = new PGlite("opfs-ahp://path/to/datadir/")
   ```